 Employer Registration

-No, there are no industry-specific exemption for private-sector employers.
+No, there are no industry-specific exemptions for private-sector employers.
 Governmental entities are not covered by the state law.

-Yes you can have a designee.
+Yes, you can have a designee.
 An authorized representative of the employer will need to complete the registration process.
 The authorized representative can then add employees or representatives from an external non-payroll vendor as delegates to help facilitate the program.
 Representatives from your external payroll provider can be added as payroll representatives to assist as well.
+It remains the employer’s responsibility to ensure that the company is compliant with state law.

 For more information on definitions of employer, employee, and employment, and number of employees, please see the administrative rules associated with the program.